 Private karaoke room is a safe and profitable entertainment option for your pub

-Karaoke booth can be easily converted from any room at your venue with minimal investment and effort.
+Karaoke booths can be easily converted from any room at your venue with minimal investment and effort.
 If you already have a private function room, all you need is Singa Business, screen, mics and speakers and you're all set.
 Learn more about how to turn an unused space into a money making karaoke room here.

 Remember to take good care of hygiene by using protective mic covers and cleaning the mics after use.
 And of course sanitise the room between every group.